 Zahir, walked us around the village explaining the date farming and the complex maze of falaj (irrigation canals) systems.
-Water gently trickled throughout the whole village via the falaj system giving it a feeling of tranquility on top of the picture perfect setting.
-Zahir welcomed us into his family home, introduced us to his grandfather and younger brother who served us Arabic coffee spiced with cardamom and various sticky sweet dates from his family’s trees.
+Water gently trickled throughout the whole village via the falaj system giving it a feeling of tranquility on top of the picture-perfect setting.
+Zahir welcomed us into his family home and introduced us to his grandfather and a younger brother who served us Arabic coffee spiced with cardamom and various sticky-sweet dates from his family’s trees.

 Oman is quickly growing, but it was lovely to be able to find mountain villages like Bilad Sayt still existed.
 Sometimes it just takes a little work to get to them – but getting off the beaten track is the real adventure.